DevExpress/testcafe/docs/articles/faq/README.md

 #### The Web server is not responding

-Check if the Web and DNS servers are online and configured to accept requests to this URL.
+Confirm the successful resolution of the website's domain name.
+Check if the web application is online and configured to receive incoming requests.

 Before it throws an exception, TestCafe waits for *two minutes* for the webpage to be served.
 Use one of the following options to increase this timeout: